Joe DeCamillis: Chicago Bears

 On January 16, 2013, DeCamillis was hired by the Bears.
 He had been interviewed by the Bears for their head coaching position, but was later hired as special teams coach and assistant head coach.
 On January 19, 2015, DeCamillis was replaced by Jeff Rodgers.

 Denver Broncos

 On January 20, 2015, DeCamillis was hired by the Denver Broncos.

 On February 7, 2016, DeCamillis was part of the Broncos coaching staff that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 On October 13, 2016, DeCamillis served as the interim head coach for Denver's game against the San Diego Chargers while Gary Kubiak was recovering from an illness.
 The Broncos lost 21–13 in his head coaching debut.

 Jacksonville Jaguars

 On January 13, 2017, DeCamillis was named as the special teams coordinator for the Jacksonville Jaguars.

 Los Angeles Rams

 He was hired by the Los Angeles Rams on January 21, 2021, as the special teams coordinator.
 DeCamillis won his second Super Bowl ring when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.
 He was fired on January 18, 2023.

+Texas

+In 2023, DeCamillis joined the staff of the Texas Longhorns football team as a special assistant to the head coach.

+South Carolina

+In 2024, DeCamillis joined the staff of the South Carolina Gamecocks football team as associate head coach and special teams coordinator.